Warm-up Cycle

 Incomplete, Not Done, Not Ready

 Since the last MODE $04 Diagnostic Clear was performed, one or more required readiness flag monitor tests have not run or failed (Pre-CAN).
-Before the introduction of the Controller Area Network (CAN) in 2008, the PCM did not have to switch to Complete, Done, or Ready if a readiness flag monitor test failed.
+Before introducing the Controller Area Network (CAN) in 2008, the PCM did not have to switch to Complete, Done, or Ready if a readiness flag monitor test failed.

 Complete, Done, Ready